 over time, but most gsutil users create a configuration file once and then

-to a newer version of gsutil.
-If you want to get the latest configuration
+newer version of gsutil.
+If you want to get the latest configuration file

-file (which includes all the latest settings and documentation about each)
+(which includes all the latest settings and documentation about each) you can

-and then edit any configuration settings you wanted from your old file
+then edit any configuration settings you wanted from your old file into the

-into the newly created file.
-Note, however, that if you're using OAuth2
+newly created file.
+Note, however, that if you're using OAuth2 credentials and

-credentials and you go back through the OAuth2 configuration dialog it will
+you go back through the OAuth2 configuration dialog it will invalidate your

 |-e||Prompt for service account credentials.
 This option requires that